Your risk of developing cancer depends on many things, including:

-A genetic syndrome that causes several different types of cancer to occur in affected families.
-It's sometimes called family cancer syndrome.
+This is a genetic syndrome.
+It causes several different types of cancer to occur in affected families.
+This is because of a change (mutation) in the TP53 gene that stops tumours from growing.
+It's sometimes called a family cancer syndrome.

 This is a type of inherited eye cancer.
 It is nearly always diagnosed in childhood.

-In the UK, Kaposi's sarcoma is a very rare type of soft tissue sarcoma that develops from cells in the blood vessels.
-Kaposi's sarcoma is caused by Human Herpes Virus-8 infection (HHV-8), which is also known as Kaposi's sarcoma associated herpes virus (KSHV).
-Many people have HHV-8 and most do not develop Kaposis sarcoma.
-But this virus is sometimes able to cause Kaposi's sarcoma in people with lowered immunity.
+In the UK, Kaposi's sarcoma is a rare type of soft tissue sarcoma.
+It develops from cells in the lining of the blood and lymph vessels.
+Kaposi's sarcoma is caused by Human Herpes Virus 8 infection (HHV8).
+It is also known as Kaposi's sarcoma associated herpesvirus (KSHV).

-An infection called Epstein Barr virus (EBV) has been linked with leiomyosarcomas in children and young people with HIV or AIDS.
-It's also been linked to leiomyosarcoma in adults taking medicines to lower immunity after a transplant.
-There are also a small number of reports of people developing angiosarcoma after kidney transplant.
+An infection called Epstein Barr virus (EBV) has been linked with leiomyosarcoma.
+This is in children and young people with HIV or AIDS.
+It's also been linked to leiomyosarcoma in adults taking medicines to suppress immunity after a transplant.
+There is also some research that shows people developing angiosarcoma after kidney transplants.

 Radiotherapy and surgery for breast cancer can cause long term swelling (lymphoedema) of the arm.
 Radiotherapy or surgery to the pelvic area or genital area can cause swelling of the leg.

-Less than 1 in every 3,000 women who have breast removal (mastectomy) and get chronic lymphoedema develop a type of sarcoma in the arm called angiosarcoma.
-This is also known as Stewart-Treves syndrome.
+Women with chronic arm lymphoedema following breast removal (mastectomy) can get angiosarcoma.
+This is a type of sarcoma that usually develops in the arm.
+It is very rare and is also known as Stewart-Treves syndrome.
 It takes many years to develop.